top of page

 I am studying how greenhouse gases (carbon dioxide and methane) are produced, stored, and emitted from alpine lakes.
 I am particularly interested in how these processes are impacted by glacial inputs and changes in winter ice cover.
 When I am not doing science, you can find me trail running, reading books, and saying hello to every dog I see.

-Undergraduate research student
+Undergraduate research technician

 photo1.JPG